James Lyons (political adviser)

 James Lyons is a British political aide and former journalist.
-He served as Downing Street Director of Communications in the Starmer ministry.
+He served as Downing Street Director of Strategic Communications in the Starmer ministry.

 Biography

 Lyons previously worked as a journalist.
 He was deputy political editor at The Sunday Times.
-He was also the same role at the Daily Mirror.
-Lyons served as Director of Communications at NHS England and NHS Improvement.
-In this position during the COVID-19 pandemic.
+He also had the same role at the Daily Mirror.
+Lyons was Director of Communications at NHS England and NHS Improvement, and served in this position during the COVID-19 pandemic.
 He was also a communications adviser at TikTok.

 Lyons joined the Prime Minister's Office following the resignation of Sue Gray.
-When Matthew Doyle resigned in March 2025, Lyons was appointed Director of Communications.
-He was given responsibility of communications strategy.
+When Matthew Doyle resigned in March 2025, Lyons was appointed Director of Communications and was given responsibility for communications strategy.
 He resigned on 1 September 2025.